Capgemini/capgemini.github.io/_posts/2017-09-15-react-for-java-devs.md

 share: true
 ---

 I’m too old to be a front-end developer.
-Talk of [frameworks](https://hackernoon.com/5-best-javascript-frameworks-in-2017-7a63b3870282) and [js-library bingo](https://speakerdeck.com/petecampbell/javascript-bingo) makes me feel like a WWII veteran at a segway convention.
+Talk of [frameworks](https://hackernoon.com/5-best-javascript-frameworks-in-2017-7a63b3870282) and [js-library bingo](https://speakerdeck.com/petecampbell/javascript-bingo) makes me feel like a WWII veteran at a Segway convention.
 But then I went to [Devoxx US](https://devoxx.us/) and heard Ben Ilegbodu’s talk, ‘[Navigating the React solar system](https://cfp.devoxx.us/2017/talk/LRN-3691/Navigating_the_React_Solar_System)’, and I thought — it sounds like this stuff is actually getting there.
 The front end world now looks and sounds much more like the Java world - the same patterns are being used, the same issues are being addressed in similar ways.
 So when there was a project floating around to migrate an Angular 1 application to a more up-to-date JavaScript framework (don’t ask me why…) I decided to take it on.
 So, how do you learn React?
 First thing to know is that React is not a JavaScript framework in itself, so you will need a supporting structure for your application.

 ## 1. Choose your Framework